 Our platform technology is supported by a strong and growing portfolio of intellectual property rights, which includes utility and design patents, know-how and trade secrets, including therapy protocols, electrodes and methods.
-As of December 31, 2023, we had 199 granted or pending patent applications (with 54 issued or allowed U.S. patents), and 40 pending patent applications, ten of which are U.S. pending patent applications and hold six trademark registrations (with three U.S. trademark registrations).
+As of December 31, 2024, we had 265 granted patents (with 49 allowed U.S. patents), and 57 pending patent applications, 16 of which are U.S. pending patent applications and hold six trademark registrations (with three U.S. trademark registrations).
 Additionally, we operate a manufacturing facility responsible for silicone overmolding and select assembly of external components, which provides us with enhanced proprietary know-how and control of the supply chain to meet future demand.